Home / Use Cases / Landing Zone

 Your Azure subscription has existed for a few years.
 At some point someone created the first subnet, then a VM for a test system was added, then a storage account for backups, then a second subscription because the tax adviser wanted it.
 Today nobody quite knows what runs where, what it costs, and why the resource “vm-test-final-2” is in production.
 We build a Landing Zone from this that matches your company in size — not the Microsoft Enterprise maximum that nobody understands anymore.

-How it would look at your company
+What this would look like at your company

 Step 1 — Assessment and as-is diagram